On tracial $\mathcal Z$-stability of simple non-unital C*-algebras: Preliminaries

 For the converse implication, we suppose that $A$ is nuclear and has either stable rank one or satisfies $\mathrm{Cu}(A \otimes \Z) \cong \mathrm{Cu}(A)$.
-By \cite[Proposition~2.4]{CE}, A is either stably projectionless or stably isomorphic to a unital $\C$-algebra.
-Therefore, $A$ is stably isomorphic to a $\C$-algebra $B$ with non-empty compact tracial state space and without unbounded traces\footnote{When $A$ is stably projectionless, we use \cite[Lemma 3.3]{CE} and the final observation in \cite{CEII}.}.
+By \cite[Proposition~2.4]{CE}, $A$ is either stably projectionless or stably isomorphic to a unital $\C$-algebra.
+In the stably projectionless case, $A$ is also stably isomorphic to a $\C$-algebra $B$ with non-empty compact tracial state space and without unbounded traces by \cite[Lemma 3.3]{CEII} and the final observation in \cite{CEII} (this uses the assumption that either $\mathrm{Cu}(A) = \mathrm{Cu}(A \otimes \Z)$ or $A$ has stable rank one, respectively).

 Since $A$ is non-elementary, simple, separable and nuclear, $B$ is also non-elementary, simple, separable and nuclear.
 By \cite[Theorem 4.6]{CETW}, $B$ is uniformly McDuff if and only if $B$ has uniform property $\Gamma$.
-Then, since stabilised property $\Gamma$ and the McDuff property are preserved under stably isomorphisms (see \cite[Theorem~2.10 and Proposition 2.6]{CEII} and Remark~\ref{Mcduff stable iso}), we deduce that $A$ is uniformly McDuff if and only if $A$ has stabilised uniform property $\Gamma$.
+Then, since stabilised property $\Gamma$ and the McDuff property are preserved under stable isomorphisms (see \cite[Theorem~2.10 and Proposition 2.6]{CEII} and Proposition~\ref{Mcduff stable iso}), we deduce that $A$ is uniformly McDuff if and only if $A$ has stabilised uniform property $\Gamma$. \end{proof}